Barghout22/Where-s-Waldo-/README.md

 # Where's Luffy

+## Overview

 This is a "where's Waldo" .
 The objective is locate a certain number of characters as quickly as possible to try and get a high score time.

 This project is one of projects required through [The Oin Project curriculum]().Here is the link to the [specific project lesson]().

+## Tools

 I completed this project using Create React App with functional components and Typescript.
-I also used firebase for the backend to save all users scores and compared them to one another and display them.
+I also used firebase for the backend to save all users scores ,reload them every session and display them in a scoreboard at the end of each game.

+## Live Demo

+the game is currently only functional on desktop.

+The game is live [here](http://barghout22.github.io/Wheres-Luffy).

 ### Images' Sources: